kamrik/for_review/2014-07-09-tools-release.md

 * Support for splash screens
 * Drop **wp7** as platform
-* An experimental feature that allows to persists the currently added plugins to config.xml.
+* An experimental feature that allows to persist the currently added plugins to config.xml.
 Try it out as:
   - `cordova save plugins --experimental`
   - and later when you check out the project without a plugins folder:
   - `cordova restore plugins --experimental`